cis3296s23/03-Java-POS-System/README.md

 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296s23/projects/69/views/1](https://github.com/orgs/cis3296s23/projects/69/views/1)

 ### How to build
-- Need to clone this github repository
+- Need to clone this Github repository
 - Configure the database credentials
 - From the database, use SQL to import the data
-- Run the project through NetBean IDE ot the command prompts
+- Run the project through InteliJ 11 IDE ot the command prompts
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use InteliJ 11
--

 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.